firebase/firebase-tools/docs/login.md

 # login

-Log the cli into firebase
+Log the CLI into Firebase

 ## Usage
 ```